XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/propose-amendments.md

 4. Create a **Pull Request** on `XRPLF:develop` and link to the corresponding issue you created.

-5. After the PR is approved by maintainers, your code is merged to `develop`.
-Additional testing can be done on Devnet, using server packages built from your fork/branch.
+5. After the PR is approved by XRP Ledger maintainers, your code is merged to `develop`.
+Additional testing can be done on Devnet.

 **Note:**
   - The `DefaultVote` parameter is now locked.
   - If problems are found with the amendment, you must restart the process of making fixes and submitting a new PR.
 You can change the defaultvote in the new PR.

 ## Deploy to Mainnet

-1. On a quarterly basis, approved PRs are merged from `develop` into the `master` branch and a pre-release/releasea candidate is built.
+1. On a quarterly basis, a release candidate is built from the approved PRs on `develop`.
+The package is deployed to Testnet and a few nodes on Mainnet.

-2. Everything is reviewed, and if no issues are found, the code is merged into `master` and server packages built.
+2. If no issues are found with the release candidate, the code is merged into `master` and the nodes on Mainnet upgrade to this build.

 ## Voting

-Once the amendment code is merged into `master`, server operators will update to the latest server package and voting begins in earnest.
-The amendment is officially open for voting.
-Amendment goes through vetting process and if it keeps 80+% support for two weeks, it's enabled on Mainnet.
+At this point, the amendment is officially open for voting.
+Amendments go through the consensus process, and if it maintains 80+% support for two weeks, it's enabled on Mainnet.

 ## 4. Veto

-Amendments are vetoed through community feedback.
+Amendments that aren't enabled can eventually be vetoed and have its code removed from server packages.